|Peripatus Home Page Paleontology >> Trilobita||Updated: 16-Oct-2018|

 Whiterock Fauna families, and in particular Silurian Fauna groups, can generally be traced only to the Early Ordovician, and in many cases they are entirely “cryptogenetic.”
 These clades certainly had Cambrian forebears, but the fact that they have avoided detection is a strong indication that novel morphologies were being developed very rapidly.
 Of the Silurian Fauna genera present during the Llandovery epoch, 78% also originated in that epoch, which demonstrates that extinctions were followed by a rapid post-extinction “rebound.”
 However, once this Llandovery rebound was completed, standing diversity returned to and was maintained at pre-extinction amounts.
 (After Adrain et al. 1998.)

-Silurian and Devonian assemblages are superficially similar, dominated by Lichiida and Phacopida, the latter including the well-known Calymenina.
+Silurian and Devonian assemblages are superficially similar, dominated by Phacopida (Fig. 7), including the well-known Calymenina, and Lichiida (Fig. 8).
 However, a number of characteristic forms do not extend far into the Devonian and almost all the remainder were wiped out by a series of extinctions in the Middle and Late Devonian.
 Only the Proetida survived the Devonian, lasting through the Carboniferous and Permian periods up until the Permo-Triassic mass extinction event.

 There was a world-wide trilobite extinction event in the Cambrian, in which large forms died out and were survived by much smaller genera.